-Biological Science's BSc programmes offer a grounding in the essentials plus a range of optional modules, so you can build a course that reflects your interests.
+Biological Science's programmes offer a grounding in the essentials plus a range of optional modules, so you can build a course that reflects your interests.

 Your first year